Lynn Crimando, MA, C-IAYT, NBC-HWC

 I bring a diverse blend of trainings and experiences to all of my work with clients.

-- Certified Viniyoga Therapist – My teacher is Gary Kraftsow.
+- Yoga Therapist Credentialed by the International Association of Yoga Therapists (C-IAYT)– My teacher is Gary Kraftsow.

 - Essential Lower Back Program Teacher – Certified by Robin Rothenberg, Essential Yoga Therapy